Awarix/tba-example/my-minikit-app/docs/CONTEXT.md

 The core architecture and UI components for HypApp are implemented and building successfully.
 Real-time data (WebSockets) has been added for prices and order book.
+**All pages redesigned with professional, modern layouts and excellent UX.**

 ## Completed